-Prerequisites: Must: (1) have completed or be concurrently enrolled in NURA 1401; (2) have complete immunizations including a current flu shot; (3) Students must have an acceptable criminal history background check; (4) be capable of college level academic work (currently 10th grade level on an approved test and (5) meet essential standards for visual acuity, auditory perception with corrective devices, appropriate physical ability and stamina including manual dexterity of gross motor and fine motor skills and coordination needed for training/employment, and (6) have current CPR certification for Health Care Providers, and (7) Students must pass a random drug test.
+Prerequisites: Must: (1) completed and passed NURA 1401; (2) have completed all immunizations including a current flu shot; (3) Students must have an acceptable criminal history background check; (4) have TSI minimum scores of 340 in math and 346 in reading, (5) have a current negative TB test,(6) meet essential standards for visual acuity, auditory perception with corrective devices, appropriate physical ability and stamina including manual dexterity of gross motor and fine motor skills and coordination needed for training/employment and (7) have a current CPR certification for Health Care Providers.
+Students must pass a random drug test(s).